 - Business insurance: If you purchase insurance for your business, such as professional liability and errors and omissions coverage, you can deduct your premiums on your tax return.

 - Business use of vehicle: If you use your vehicle solely for business purposes, you can deduct the total cost of operating the car.
 If you use your personal car occasionally for work, you can deduct the costs for business-related use, such as mileage for sales calls.
+If you work for Lyft or Uber, expenses for operating your vehicle may count as a substantial deduction.

 - Other expenses: Other business expenses, such as traveling to conferences, software or advertising fees can also be deducted.